Skip to main content

 Wherever you can, try to incorporate walking into your daily routine.
 I am lucky to live close to our school, so we walk there and back every day.
 On rainy mornings it’s tempting to just hop in the car, but we try to walk in the rain as much as possible.
 Invest in some good wet weather gear, grab some fun umbrellas and enjoy a rainy walk together.

-We are surrounded by amazing bike trails, pump parks, and mountain bike parks.
+We are surrounded by amazing bike trails and pump tracks.
 We might not always be lucky with the weather, but you’ll find that most of the time, it’s just fine for a short ride on our scenic trails.

 Make a local coffee shop or bakery part of your itinerary and the kids are more likely to get on board.
 There is nothing better than a steamy cup of hot chocolate after a bike ride on a bitterly cold day.